masichaivy/alx-low_level_programming/0x00-hello_world/README.md

 - 1-compiler displays script that compiles a C file with no link
 - 2-assembler displays script that generates the assembly code of a C code
 - 3-name displays script that compiles a C file and creates an executable
+- 4-puts.c displays C program with a new line